AndriiTomalia/flask_boilerplate/README.md

 * Apply migrations with `python manage.py db upgrade`

-### How to create api entry point:
+### How to create API entry point:

 * Create the resource file in `src/resource` directory.

-* Create the resource class in the resource file.
+* Create a resource class in the resource file.
 Example:

 ```python
 from flask_restful import Resource, abort